mallocator/Elasticsearch-Exporter/README.md

 # Changelog

+## 1.1.2
+* Process will now observe available memory and wait for writes to go through before fetching more data.

 ## 1.1.1
 * Fixed a bug that would prevent the script from terminating
 * Added a test driver to figure out where certain problems are